 My father was an otolaryngologist, practicing in Yokosuka, Japan.
 He had an otolaryngology clinic next door to our home.
-As the eldest son, I was expected to follow in his footsteps and, from time to time, show up at his clinic.
-One day, I noticed a commotion in the office, and I saw my father giving CPR to a young patient.
-Apparently, the patient had complained about a sore throat and my father had swabbed his throat with iodine - a standard treatment at the time.
-However, the patient suffered a seizure and expired.
-At the time, Japan did not have - and still does not have - an ME system.
-The the local prosecutor's office accused my father of making a medical error.
-He requested an autopsy on the patient to clear his name.
-The investigation revealed that the patient had an idiosyncratic reaction to the iodine.
-That case directed my interest to the legal aspects of medicine.
+As the eldest son, I was expected to follow in his footsteps and time to time showed up at his clinic.
+One day, there was commotion in the Office, and I saw my father giving CPR to a young patient.
+Apparently, the patient had complained about a sore throat and my father had swabbed his throat with iodine, a common standard treatment then, and the patient had a seizure and expired.
+Japan did not have then and still do not have an ME system.
+My father was accused of making a medical error by the local prosecutor's office.
+My father requested an autopsy on the patient.
+Investigation revealed that the patient had an idiosyncratic reaction to the iodine.
+That case directed my interest in the legal aspects of medicine.